UHBiocomputation/UH-biocomputation-web/content/pages/09-JC-guidelines.rst

 ------------

 The schedule of the presentations can be found `here <05-seminars.html>`_.
-I will send weekly emails to invite you to the seminars.
+You will receive weekly emails inviting you to the seminars.

 The journal club is currently run in hybrid mode.
-The presenter is always online.
 Attendees may either join online or meet in a dedicated room on campus to facilitate discussions:

-* The online meetings will be held on Zoom.
-Please use the Zoom link provided in the weekly emails.
+* The online meetings will usually be held on Zoom.
+To join online, please use the link provided in the weekly emails.
-* Look out for weekly emails where I will communicate the room number to attend on campus.
+* Look out for weekly emails where you can find the room number to attend on campus.

 Everyone is encouraged to ask questions – it is a good time to practice this skill!